 U.S. Air Force Airman Joe Snuffy adjusts the tension of a bolt on the landing gear of a C-130.

-- Obvious contrast - This method is usually easier to use when there is a public figure involved.
+2. Obvious Contrast - This method is usually easier to use when there is a public figure involved.
 The reader already knows the public figure, which makes it easier to identify the other individual by obvious contrast.
 In this example, there are two people shaking hands, but we know which one is President Obama.

 President Barack Obama shakes hands with U.S. Marine Corps Pfc.
 Jane Snuffy during a ceremony at…